Article Categories

 Argument of an Exception in Python

-An exception can have an argument, which is a value that gives additional information about the problem.
+An exception can have an argument, which is a value that provides additional information about the problem.
 The contents of the argument vary by exception.
-You capture an exception's argument by supplying a variable in the except clause as follows −
+You capture an exception's argument by supplying a variable in the except clause as follows ?

-If you write the code to handle a single exception, you can have a variable follow the name of the exception in the except statement.
-If you are trapping multiple exceptions, you can have a variable follow the tuple of the exception.
+If you write the code to handle a single exception, you can have a variable follow the name of the exception in the except statement using the as keyword.
+If you are trapping multiple exceptions, you can have a variable follow the tuple of exceptions.

 Example

-Following is an example for a single exception −
+Following is an example demonstrating how to capture exception arguments ?

 def temp_convert(var):